Summer Jobs in France - Destinations Guide

 jobs can still be found this late on.
 There are also lots of ways to stay in France

 through the winter without being a ski rep or chalet host etc..
-Many summer companies
+Summer companies

 operating in France need staff for their support and warehousing operations from